 General Annual Grant must be used for the normal running costs of the academy.
-Under the funding agreement with the Secretary of State, the academy trust was subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.

-Other DfE/ESFA grants include pupil premium, and year 7 catch up grants received.
-The trust has also received teachers' pay and pension grants, rates grant and Covid catch up funding from the ESFA. £58,368 of Covid catch up has been carried forward to 2021/22.
+Other DfE/ESFA grants include pupil premium received.
+The trust has also received teachers' pay and pension grants, rates grant and Covid catch up funding from the ESFA.